-The highest expressed need in the social/emotional domain was "Formal lessons to develop my self-regulation (controlling emotions, planning, etc.; see Table 10)."
+The highest expressed need in the social/emotional domain was "Formal lessons to develop my self-regulation (controlling emotions, planning, etc.)."
 Participants indicated a need for formal lessons in social skill development as a high need, along with a need to be "Able to understand my emotions and how to control them."